camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 Camunda Account retrieves the user's name from your LDAP server on each login and saves/updates it in the Camunda Account and Cawemo databases, so it can be displayed in the applications.
-We do not read or save the user's password, instead the password comparison is performed by the LDAP server.
+We do not read or save the user's password, instead the password comparison is performed by binding to the LDAP server using the user's credentials.

+# Active Directory User Search

+For searching in an Active Directory, we use the subtree scope.
+This search scope means that we include the base object as well as all child objects below it in the LDAP search.
+The group of users that can log in to Camunda Account and Cawemo is still restricted by the `IAM_LDAP_DOMAIN` that you must specify in the configuration when using Active Directory.